Studio TF1 America

 Studio TF1 America is a Canadian television and film production and distribution company.
 It was established in May 2025 following the rebranding of Reel One Entertainment and Johnson Production Group (JPG).
 The company is a joint venture between France's TF1 Group and A+E Global Media and has become one of the largest producers and distributors of English-language television movies globally.

 History

 Reel One Entertainment was originally founded in 2001 by producer Tom Berry under the name Première Bobine.
 The company gained prominence for its high-volume production and global distribution of made-for-TV movies, particularly in the romance, Christmas, and thriller genres.
 Its films were frequently aired on networks such as Lifetime and Hallmark Channel.
+In 2016, the company signed a deal with UP TV, to air its scripted series.
+In 2017, the company then partnered with US production and management firm The Cartel, to produce up to 40 movies by 2020.

 In 2019, the French media company Newen, a subsidiary of TF1 Group, acquired a majority stake in Reel One.
 In 2021, A+E Networks acquired a 35% minority stake in the company.
+Also that year, the company signed a distribution deal with FilmRise for its title library.

 In 2024, Newen also acquired Johnson Production Group, a Vancouver-based production company.
 In May 2025, Reel One and JPG were consolidated and rebranded as Studio TF1 America.
 The combined studio aims to expand its output of English-language content for international markets.
+The company then signed new deals at the NATPE.